Isolated and group environment dependence of stellar mass and different star formation rates: Introduction

-The study by Ref.\ \cite{gomez2003galaxy} demonstrated a robust correlation between the SFRs of galaxies and their local (projected) galaxy densities.
-Galaxies situated in dense environments exhibit suppressed SFRs \cite{lewis20022df, gomez2003galaxy, tanaka2004environmental, patel2009dependence}.
-According to Ref.\ \cite{lewis20022df}, observing low SFRs extending well beyond the virialized cluster suggests that severe physical processes, such as ram pressure stripping of disk gas, may not be the dominant factor.
-In their investigation, Ref.\ \cite{cooper2008deep2} explored the relationship between the star formation and the environment at both $z \sim 0.1$ and $1$.
-They reported that in the local Universe, star formation is contingent on the environment, with galaxies in regions of higher over-density generally exhibiting lower SFRs compared to their counterparts in lower-density regions.
-However, Ref.\ \cite{elbaz2007reversal} presented contrasting findings in their study, revealing a reversal of the specific star formation-density relation at $z \sim 1$.
-The average SFR of individual galaxies increased with local galaxy density when the Universe was less than half of its present age.
-Ref.\ \cite{patel2009dependence} extended this exploration to $z \sim 0.8$ and observed a strong decrease in both the SFR and the specific star formation rate (SSFR, i.e., star formation rate per unit stellar mass) with increasing local density, resembling the relation at $z\sim0$.
+In their investigation, \citet{cooper2008deep2} explored the relationship between the star formation and the environment at both $z \sim 0.1$ and $1$.
+They reported that in the local Universe,star formation is contingent on the environment, with galaxies in regions of higher over-density generally exhibiting lower SFRs compared to their counterparts in lower-density regions.
+However, \citet{elbaz2007reversal} presented contrasting findings in their study, revealing a reversal of the specific star formation-density relation at $z \sim 1$.
+The average SFR of individual galaxies increased with local galaxy density when the Universe was less than half of its present age. \citet{patel2009dependence} extended this exploration to $z \sim 0.8$ and observed a strong decrease in both the SFR and the specific star formation rate (SSFR, i.e., star formation rate per unit stellar mass) with increasing local density, resembling the relation at $z\sim0$.
+The study by \citet{xin2021environmental} using the AGN galaxies data sample from Sloan Digital Sky Survey, aiming at observing the influence of environment on u-, g-, r-, i- and z-band luminosity, observed that all five luminosities are weakly correlated with galaxy environment further more the study by \citet{deng2023environmental} observed that even u-g, g-r, u-r, i-z and r-i colours of AGN are weakly depending on local environment.

-In a study focusing on a carefully selected sample of the compact group (CG) of galaxies, Ref.\ \cite{scudder2012dependence} noted significant differences in the SFRs of star-forming galaxies between the isolated and embedded systems.
-Galaxies in isolated systems exhibited a notable increase in SFR relative to a control sample matched in mass and redshift.
-Such a trend is not observed in embedded systems.
-Galaxies in isolated systems displayed a median SFR enhancement at a fixed stellar mass of $+0.07\pm 0.03$ dex.

-Emphasizing the importance of a comprehensive approach, it is crucial to recognize that exploring a specific issue may require the use of diverse samples or methodologies to attain more information about it.
-In line with this perspective, the principal objective of this study is to introduce a novel approach for examining stellar mass, SFR, and SSFR within both isolated and group environments of galaxies.
-For this purpose, we use the Sloan Digital Sky Survey Data Release 12 (SDSS DR12) for $z\le 0.2$.